mans16160-blip/sigge-back/README.md

 #
 create a .env file in the outermost catalog and enter the following

 *NOTE!
+WITHOUT THE SERCET KEYS THE SERVER WILL NOT WORK!*
+#
-WITHOUT THE SERCET KEYS THE SERVER WILL NOT WORK* Email me at mans16160@gmail.com and I will send them This is to prevent them getting in the wrong hands
+Email me at mans16160@gmail.com and I will send them This is to prevent them getting in the wrong hands
 I only share them with legit, trusted people like employers